-- The Ministry of Economy, Trade and Industry, "Draft Report titled 'GOVERNANCE INNOVATION Ver.2: A Guide to Designing and Implementing Agile Governance".
-(February 19, 2021) ("GOVERNANCE INNOVATION Ver.2: A Guide to Designing and Implementing Agile Governance" which reflects public comments is scheduled to be released in July 2021). - The Ministry of Economy, Trade and Industry, "Report titled "GOVERNANCE INNOVATION: Redesigning Law and Architecture for Society 5.0" (July 13, 2020). - The Ministry of Economy, Trade and Industry.
-"Contract Guidelines on Utilization of AI and Data Version 1.1" (December 2019), whose original version is available in English. - The Ministry of Economy, Trade and Industry, Ministry of Health, Labour and Welfare, and the Fire and Disaster Management Agency, "Guidelines on Assessment of AI Reliability in the Field of Plant Safety, Second Edition", "Practical Examples of Reliability Assessment Records" (March 30, 2021). - The Ministry of Economy, Trade and Industry, "Practical Guidebook on Data Provision for Fostering Human Resources of Experts in Al and Data Science" (March 1, 2021), available only in Japanese. - The Ministry of Economy, Trade and Industry, "Digital Governance Code" (November 9, 2020), available only in Japanese. - The Ministry of Internal Affairs and Communications, and the Ministry of Economy, Trade and Industry, "Guidebook on Corporate Governance for Privacy in Digital Transformation (DX) ver.1.0" (August 2020), available only in Japanese. - The Ministry of Internal Affairs and Communications, and the Conference toward AI Network Society, "Draft AI R&D GUIDELINES for International Discussions" (July 2017). - The Ministry of Internal Affairs and Communications, and the Conference toward AI Network Society, "AI Utilization Guidelines - Practical Reference for AI Utilization" (August 2019). - The AI Working Group under the Committee on Challenges to Consumer Digitalization, "Report by the AI Working Group under the Committee on Challenges to Consumer Digitalization" (July 2020), available only in Japanese. - The National Institute of Advanced Industrial Science and Technology, "Machine Learning Quality Management Guideline (Version 2)" (July 2020) (The Digital Architecture Research Center / Cyber Physical Security Research Center / Artificial Intelligence Research Center, Technical Report.
-DigiARC-TR-2021-01 / CPSEC-TR-2021001), whose original version is available in English. - Information-technology Promotion Agency, "AI White Paper 2020 Widening of the AI Gap and Corporate Strategies with an eye on 5 years ahead" (March 2, 2020), available only in Japanese.
+- The Ministry of Economy, Trade and Industry, "Report titled 'GOVERNANCE INNOVATION Ver.2: A Guide to Designing and Implementing Agile Governance" (July 31, 2021). - The Ministry of Economy, Trade and Industry, "Report titled "GOVERNANCE INNOVATION: Redesigning Law and Architecture for Society 5.0" (July 13, 2020). - The Ministry of Economy, Trade and Industry.
+"Contract Guidelines on Utilization of AI and Data Version 1.1" (December 2019), whose original version is available in English. - The Ministry of Economy, Trade and Industry, Ministry of Health, Labour and Welfare, and the Fire and Disaster Management Agency, "Guidelines on Assessment of Al Reliability in the Field of Plant Safety, Second Edition", "Practical Examples of Reliability Assessment Records" (March 30, 2021). - The Ministry of Economy, Trade and Industry, "Practical Guidebook on Data Provision for Fostering Human Resources of Experts in Al and Data Science" (March 1, 2021), available only in Japanese. - The Ministry of Economy, Trade and Industry, "Digital Governance Code" (November 9, 2020), available only in Japanese. - The Ministry of Internal Affairs and Communications, and the Ministry of Economy, Trade and Industry, "Guidebook on Corporate Governance for Privacy in Digital Transformation (DX) ver.1.1" (July 2021), available only in Japanese. - The Ministry of Internal Affairs and Communications, and the Conference toward Al Network Society, "Draft Al R&D GUIDELINES for International Discussions" (July 2017). - The Ministry of Internal Affairs and Communications, and the Conference toward Al Network Society, "Al Utilization Guidelines Practical Reference for Al Utilization" (August 2019). - The Al Working Group under the Committee on Challenges to Consumer Digitalization, "Report by the Al Working Group under the Committee on Challenges to Consumer Digitalization" (July 2020), available only in Japanese. - The National Institute of Advanced Industrial Science and Technology, "Machine Learning Quality Management Guideline (Version 2)" (July 2020) (The Digital Architecture Research Center / Cyber Physical Security Research Center / Artificial Intelligence Research Center, Technical Report.
+DigiARC-TR-2021-01 / CPSEC-TR-2021001), whose original version is available in English. - Information-technology Promotion Agency, "AI White Paper 2020 Widening of the AI Gap and Corporate Strategies with an eye on 5 years ahead" (March 2, 2020), available only in Japanese. - The Tokyo Stock Exchange, "Corporate Governance Code Seeking Sustainable Corporate Growth and Increased Corporate Value over the Mid- to Long-Term" (June 11, 2021).

-- The Tokyo Stock Exchange, "Corporate Governance Code Seeking Sustainable Corporate Growth and Increased Corporate Value over the Mid- to Long-Term" (June 11, 2021). - Executive Office of the President, Office of Management and Budget, "Memorandum to the Heads of Executive Departments and Agencies, Guidance for Regulation of Artificial Intelligence Applications" (November 17, 2020). - European Commission, "White Paper on Artificial Intelligence A European approach to excellence and trust" (February 19, 2020). - The High-Level Expert Group on Artificial Intelligence (AI HLEG), "Assessment List for Trustworthy Artificial Intelligence (ALTAI) for self-assessment" (July 17, 2020). - European Commission, "Proposal for a Regulation laying down harmonised rules on artificial intelligence" (April 21, 2021). - Info-communications Media Development Authority and Personal Data Protection Commission, "Model Artificial Intelligence Governance Framework Second Edition" (January 21, 2020). - World Economic Forum, "Companion to the Model AI Governance Framework -Implementation and Self-Assessment Guide for Organizations" (January 2020). - P J. Phillips, Amanda C. Hahn, Peter C. Fontana, David A. Broniatowski, Mark A. Przybocki, "Four Principles of Explainable Artificial Intelligence (Draft), NIST Interagency/Internal Report (NISTIR) 8312-draft" (August 19, 2020). - OECD, "OECD FRAMEWORK FOR THE CLASSIFICATION OF AI SYSTEMS PUBLIC CONSULTATION ON PRELIMINARY FINDINGS" (May 2020). - Carolyn Nguyen, Adam Murray, and Barry O'Brien, "What are the tools for implementing trustworthy AI?
+- Executive Office of the President, Office of Management and Budget, "Memorandum to the Heads of Executive Departments and Agencies, Guidance for Regulation of Artificial Intelligence Applications" (November 17, 2020). - European Commission, "White Paper on Artificial Intelligence A European approach to excellence and trust" (February 19, 2020). - The High-Level Expert Group on Artificial Intelligence (Al HLEG), "Assessment List for Trustworthy Artificial Intelligence (ALTAI) for self-assessment" (July 17, 2020). - European Commission, "Proposal for a Regulation laying down harmonised rules on artificial intelligence" (April 21, 2021). - Info-communications Media Development Authority and Personal Data Protection Commission, "Model Artificial Intelligence Governance Framework Second Edition" (January 21, 2020). - World Economic Forum, "Companion to the Model AI Governance Framework -Implementation and Self-Assessment Guide for Organizations" (January 2020). - P J. Phillips, Amanda C. Hahn, Peter C. Fontana, David A. Broniatowski, Mark A. Przybocki, "Four Principles of Explainable Artificial Intelligence (Draft), NIST Interagency/Internal Report (NISTIR) 8312-draft" (August 19, 2020). - OECD, "OECD FRAMEWORK FOR THE CLASSIFICATION OF AI SYSTEMS PUBLIC CONSULTATION ON PRELIMINARY FINDINGS" (May 2020). - Carolyn Nguyen, Adam Murray, and Barry O'Brien, "What are the tools for implementing trustworthy AI?
 A comparative framework and database," The AI Wonk, OECD.AI (May 25, 2021).